 38 Pages Posted: 16 Jun 2017 Last revised: 1 Dec 2017

 We survey individuals on their credit card usage.
-Contrary to popular opinion, most credit card holders use credit cards rationally.
-These individuals tend to use credit cards for transaction convenience and pay little interest costs.
+Contrary to popular press, most credit card holders use credit cards in a responsible manner.
+They tend to use credit cards for transaction convenience and pay little interest costs.
 Only a minor subset of people uses credit cards to access expensive credit, with only 7% of credit card holders in our sample never paying the balance in full.
 Credit card debt is more common among older, less financially literate, and less trusting respondents.
-Even individuals with credit card debt are well informed about its costs and are likely to make rational decisions about it.
+Even individuals with credit card debt are well aware about its costs and are likely to make informed financial choices.

 Keywords: Credit card debt, household finance, stock market participation, financial literacy, trust, rationality.